muhammadwaheedairi/Muhammadwaheedairi/README.md

 ## 🎯 What I'm Doing

+**Living in the future** – Building tools to make agentic engineering faster for everyone

+- **Spec-Driven AI Development** – Writing specifications first, AI generates implementation.
+Shifting from "syntax writer" to "system architect"
-**Building the Agent Factory** – Creating reusable intelligence through Agent Skills and SubAgents that can be deployed across multiple projects.
-Focusing on the convergence of General Agents (Claude Code) and Custom Agents (OpenAI/Claude SDKs).
+- **Digital FTE Factory** – Creating reusable Agent Skills and SubAgents that deploy across multiple projects

-**Mastering Cloud-Native AI** – Implementing Kubernetes-based deployments, event-driven architectures with Kafka and Dapr, and AIOps practices using kubectl-ai and kagent.
+- **Cloud-Native AI** – Implementing Kubernetes deployments, event-driven architectures with Kafka/Dapr, AIOps with kubectl-ai

-**Spec-Driven Everything** – Writing specifications first, letting AI generate implementations.
-This shifts the role from "syntax writer" to "system architect."
+- **Rapid Prototyping** – Full applications in days using agentic development stack

+**Writing about AI workflows** – Sharing learnings on building production-ready agents
+**Speaking at conferences** – On vibe-coding vs agentic engineering and the future of development

 ---